Morudu7/alx-system_engineering-devops/0x01-shell_permissions/README.md

 11.Script that add execute permissions to all directory and subdirectories of the current dir for owner user, group user and other users
-12.Script to create a new directory 'my_dir' whith permissions 751 in the urrent directory 13.Script to change group owner to school for the file hello
+12.Script to create a new directory 'my_dir' whith permissions 751 in the urrent directory 13.Script to change group owner to school for the file hello 14.Script that changes owner to vincent and gruop owner to staff for all files and directories in the current dir